jachelil/jachelil/README.md

-- 👋 Hi, I’m Jalil.
-Sophomore @NUS studying Computer Science and Mathematics.
+- 👋 Hi, I'm Jalil, sophomore @NUS studying Computer Science and Mathematics.

 <!---
 jachelil/jachelil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.